Paras1209/Movie-Explorer/README.md

 2. Results will appear automatically as you type
 3. The "Trending Movies" section shows the most popular searches
 4. Click on a movie card to view additional details
+5. Scroll to the bottom of the results and click "Load More" to fetch additional pages of movies
+6. Continue loading more results until you reach the end of available content

 ## Project Structure